fairnesscoop/permacoop/prod/README.md

 ### Adding an environment

-To add a new environment, first allocate computing resources to it as described in [Deployed environments](#deployed-environments).
+To add a new environment, first create its [computing resources](#computing-resources).

 Create a directory for the environment in `ansible/environments/`, using existing environments as a reference.